typora-community-plugin/typora-community-plugin/README.md

 ### Plugins

-You can install plugins in the Plugin Marketplace
+You can install plugins from the Plugin Marketplace

 | Plugins                          | Description                                               |
 | -------------------------------- | --------------------------------------------------------- |